United States offshore drilling debate: Public opinion

 Polls by independent national polling concerns in the US generally show fluctuating public opinions of offshore drilling in the last decade.

 The Pew Research Center, which had documented a large and sharp drop in support for allowing more offshore drilling following the Deepwater Horizon spill in 2010 (down to 44% in favor versus 52% against), found that by March 2012, support for increased offshore drilling had returned to its pre-Deepwater Horizon level, with 65% in favor versus 31% against.

 A series of CNN polls 2008-2011 showed that support for increased offshore drilling dropped from 75% before the Deepwater Horizon spill to 57% shortly after.
 By April 2011, support had increased to 69%, versus 31% opposed.

 The Gallup organization found 50% support for increased offshore drilling in May 2010, a month after the Deepwater Horizon explosion.
 By March 2011, that support had increased to 60% in favor versus 37% opposed.

-A more recent study conducted in 2018 by the Pew Research Center found that 51% of Americans now oppose expanded offshore oil rigs versus 42% favoring expanded offshore oil rigs.
-This represents a 10% decline in those favoring offshore oil rigs since 2014.
+A 2018 Pew Research Center study found that 51% of Americans opposed expanded offshore oil rigs versus 42% favoring expanded offshore oil rigs.
+This represented a 10% decline in those favoring offshore oil rigs since 2014.
 Generally, people who live within 25 miles of the coastline oppose offshore oil drilling more so than those who live farther from the coast.
 Also, Democrats oppose additional rig development at a rate of 71%, while only 22% of Democrats favor more offshore oil rigs.
 On the other hand, 70% of Republicans favor increased offshore drilling in comparison to 25% opposition.
 Lastly, younger people (aged 18–49) oppose increased offshore drilling at a rate of 58%, compared to only 42% opposition for people aged older than 49.